huggingface/huggingface_hub/docs/main.md

 ---
-title: 🤗 Hub docs
+title: Hugging Face Hub docs
 ---

-<h1>🤗 Hub documentation</h1>
+<h1>Hugging Face Hub documentation</h1>

-## What's the 🤗 Hub?
+## What's the Hugging Face Hub?

 We are helping the community work together towards the goal of advancing Artificial Intelligence 🔥.

 Not one company, even the Tech Titans, will be able to “solve AI” by itself – the only way we'll achieve this is by sharing knowledge and resources.
-On the 🤗 Hub we are building the largest collection of models, datasets and metrics in order to democratize and advance AI for everyone 🚀.
-The 🤗 Hub works as a central place where anyone can share and explore models and datasets.
+On the Hugging Face Hub we are building the largest collection of models, datasets and metrics in order to democratize and advance AI for everyone 🚀.
+The Hugging Face Hub works as a central place where anyone can share and explore models and datasets.

 ## What's a repository?

-The 🤗 Hub hosts Git-based repositories which are storage spaces that can contain all your files 💾.
+The Hugging Face Hub hosts Git-based repositories which are storage spaces that can contain all your files 💾.

 These repositories have multiple advantages over other hosting solutions: